secureblue/secureblue/POSTINSTALL-README.md

 ```
 ujust set-kargs-hardening
 ```
-When you run the command, a set of hardening boot parameters will be applied, after that it will then ask you would like to apply additional boot parameters.
+When you run the command, a set of hardened boot parameters will be applied, after that it will then ask you would like to apply additional boot parameters.
 (These kargs are *also* documented in the [link above](files/system/usr/share/ublue-os/just/70-secureblue.just.readme.md#additional-unstable-kargs))

-### Unstable kargs
+### Unstable hardening kargs
-If you answer `Y` when prompted, additional unstable kargs will be applied, which can cause issues on some hardware, but stable on other hardware.
+If you answer `Y` when prompted, additional (unstable) hardening kargs will be applied, which can cause issues on some hardware, but stable on other hardware.
 ### 32-bit support
 If you answer `N`, or press enter without any input, support for 32-bit programs will be disabled on the next boot.
 If you run exclusively modern software, chances are likely you don't need this, so it's safe to disable for additional attack surface reduction.